Indiana Jones and the Infernal Machine: Reception

-The PC version received above-average reviews according to the review aggregation website GameRankings.
-Although some critics found it to be too similar to Tomb Raider, the game was noted for setting itself apart from the aforementioned series due to being based on the Indiana Jones franchise, and relying more heavily on puzzle-solving.
+Reviewing the PC version, although some critics found it to be too similar to Tomb Raider, the game was noted for setting itself apart from the aforementioned series due to being based on the Indiana Jones franchise, and relying more heavily on puzzle-solving.
 Tal Blevins of IGN commended the game for its intricate and intriguing storyline.
 Keith Ellis of Eurogamer shared the opinion and stated the plot to be "excellently woven", enhancing the feel of "being part of a big blockbuster movie".
 Ellis, Blevins, and Mark Hill of PC Zone also praised Infernal Machine for its levels, calling them "excellently designed" and including "some of the most brilliant layouts [...] seen in a game of this type".
 While Blevins thought the variety of puzzles provided was sufficient and applauded the inclusion of a hint system, Michael E. Ryan of GameSpot found many of the puzzles in the game to focus too heavily on platforming and went on to state that they become "quite repetitive - even predictable" after the first few levels.
 The most criticized aspect of the PC game across the majority of reviews, however, are the controls.
 Ellis described them as "infuriating at times", mostly due to their faulty collision detection when performing certain actions.
 Ryan thought the control system was too jerky, unresponsive, and unnecessarily slow because of delays between the moves.

 The graphics, while low on polygons, were received well for its detailed textures and the diverse locations presented.
 Ellis called Infernal Machine "one of the best looking third person adventures", and applauded the in-engine cutscenes, claiming them to be "bordering on film quality at times".
 Ryan said the graphics were "not exactly cutting edge", but "generally quite good" due to the "fairly smooth and convincing" animations.
 Blevins praised the environments for having "a lot more personality than the Tomb Raider series".
 Ellis called some of the locations "simply stunning", and Ryan found the levels to be "aesthetically well designed because of convincing architecture and wall decorations".
 Furthermore, the soundtrack was stated by Blevins to be "one of the best features of the game", based on its adding to the dramatic impact along the way.
 He applauded the voice recording for being "crisp and clean", though he was disappointed with the sparsity of musical tracks and environmental sound effects.
-Jonathan Sutyak of AllGame was impressed with the weapon effects and the foreign-language voice overs for the Soviet soldiers, giving it three stars out of five, while Hill considered the lack of Harrison Ford as Indiana Jones' voice disappointing, though understandable given his high salary.
+Jonathan Sutyak of AllGame was impressed with the weapon effects and the foreign-language voice overs for the Soviet soldiers, while Hill considered the lack of Harrison Ford as Indiana Jones' voice disappointing, though understandable given his high salary.
 Ellis found the comments of the playable character to become annoying after a while, but was impressed with the ambient sounds and music, claiming the latter to be "ace stuff", "further enhancing the motion picture feeling of the game".
 Tom Russo of NextGen, however, said, "Despite a fantastic storyline, the execution just doesn't merit a higher rating."